gyrospectre/squyre/README.md

 sam deploy --guided
 ```
 5. Over on Splunk, install the Splunk Add-on for AWS (https://splunkbase.splunk.com/app/1876/), to give you an SNS alert action.
 6. Configure the app with some AWS creds.
-The IAM user or role must have SNS Publish/Get/List perms to SNS topic `hellarad-Alert`.
+The IAM user or role must have SNS Publish/Get/List perms to SNS topic `squyre-Alert`.
 See https://docs.splunk.com/Documentation/AddOns/released/AWS/Setuptheadd-on
 https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/

 7. Create a Jira API key (https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
-8. In AWS, create a new Secrets Manager secret called `JiraApi` in the same account/region as HellaRad is deployed.
+8. In AWS, create a new Secrets Manager secret called `JiraApi` in the same account/region as Squyre is deployed.
 Use the following content, obviously substituting your key and email.
 ```
 {
   "apikey": <the API key you just created>,